 That is why they can never be fully neutral.

-Sometimes they are used to glorify those in power, as in the case of Commodus.
-Sometimes they preserve memory and identity, as in Jewish music or the work of exiled Iranian musicians.
-Sometimes they create real connections between people, as with a volunteer radio project like n10.as.
-And sometimes they become one more place where people argue over culture, values, and power, as with the Oscars or modern news media.
+Sometimes they glorify power, as with Commodus.
+Sometimes they preserve memory and identity, as in Jewish and Iranian music.
+Sometimes they create real connections, as with n10.as.
+Sometimes they become battlegrounds for culture and values, as with the Oscars or modern media.

 But in every case, the political element is there.